 Use of Polysulphide Joint Sealant

 - The main uses of polysulphide sealants are to seal off different kinds of channels (as most of the time, the water accumulates and propagates through the tracks) and joints in construction processes.

-It generates a strong seal within both the surfaces, thus minimising the water leakage risk in several areas, damage or erosion.
+It generates a strong seal within both the surfaces, thus minimizing the water leakage risk in several areas, damage or erosion.

-- Polysulphide sealants are wife used in automotive and aerospace industry for the sealing of fuel tanks and fuselages in aircraft.
+- Polysulphide sealants are wife used in automotive and aerospace industries for the sealing of fuel tanks and fuselages in aircraft.